Tlwaller/react-1-afternoon/README.md

 <br />

 Let's start by going into our Topics folder.
 Inside we will see 5 javascript files, inside these files we will create a React component that solves a certain computer science toy problem.
-The basic outline is going to be similiar across these components with the only difference being the `<p>` element that gets rendered.
+The basic outline is going to be similar across these components with the only difference being the `<p>` element that gets rendered.

 Creating a React component:
 * `import React, { Component } from 'react'`